pism/pism/doc/sphinx/installation/petsc.rst

     |petsc-download|

-(See :ref:`sec-install-prerequisites` for the minimum supported PETSc version.)
+(Use version |petsc-min-version| or newer; see :ref:`sec-install-prerequisites` for details.)
 The "lite" form of the tarball is fine if you are willing to depend on an Internet connection for accessing PETSc documentation.

 You should configure and build PETSc as described on the PETSc installation page, but it might be best to read the following comments on the PETSc configure and build process